Sponsored by Kyushu Tourism Board.

-Located only a mere 30 minute drive from Kawara, our next destination is a place filled with a singular, mysterious energy.
+Located a mere 30-minute drive from Kawara, our next destination is a place filled with a singular, mysterious energy.
 Mt.
-Hiko, or Hikosan in Japanese, is a sacred mountain rising up to 1200 meter high.
-Revered for centuries, this mountain is still today a pilgrimage and training place for Buddhist monks related to the Shugendo philosophy, who practice asceticism.
+Hiko, or Hikosan in Japanese, is a sacred mountain rising up to 1,200 meter high.
+Revered for centuries, today this mountain is still a pilgrimage and training place for Buddhist monks related to the Shugendo philosophy, who practice asceticism.

-And the trip offers an incredible panorama, whether you look down at the mountain range in the distance, or up to Mt.
+The trip offers an incredible panorama, whether you look down at the mountain range in the distance, or up to Mt.
 Hiko’s summit, well hidden behind the trees.
-If you go for the hiking option, you will be welcomed on the trail by a massive copper torii, registered as Important Cultural Property of Japan.
+If you go for the hiking option, you will be welcomed on the trail by a massive copper torii, registered as an Important Cultural Property of Japan.

 As you get off the cable car, you will find yourself at a first shrine, Hikosan-Jingu, nestled in big trees.
 The shrine was unfortunately renovated and hidden behind scaffoldings when I visited, but simply going up there to feel the special atmosphere is worth the trip.

-Surrounded by century old gigantic trees, you can watch the peaceful carps swimming in the pond, listen to the sweet sound of furin, small wind bells, hanged at the shrine’s office, or even take a sip of natural clean spring water coming straight from the mountain.
+Surrounded by century-old gigantic trees, you can watch the peaceful carps swimming in the pond, listen to the sweet sound of furin (small wind bells hung at the shrine’s office) or even take a sip of natural clean spring water coming straight from the mountain.